-In the graph above, the peak-day drinking water demands are shown (black demands for historical demands, black and gray lines for future demands).
+In the graph above, the peak-day drinking water demands are shown (black diamonds for historical demands, black and gray lines for future demands).
 Since FY 1999, the year with the highest peak day demand under normal operations, peak day drinking water demands have declined by 33 percent despite a 33 percent increase in customer accounts over that same period.
 The decline in peak demands from FY 1999 is around 30 percent when other recent years are included in the evaluation).
 Water conservation efforts by OWASA's customers, together with the University's use of reclaimed water commencing in 2009, have freed up water supply and treatment capacity to meet future needs, thereby enabling OWASA to substantially defer the need for additional water treatment capacity.
 (The significant increases in peak day drinking water demands in FY 2018 and FY 2019 are anomalies resulting from: in FY 2018, the provision of water to the City of Durham for an extended period of time; and in FY 2019, the large water main break in front of the WTP on November 5, 2018.
 Peak-day demands for those two years would be in line with historical amounts if not for those two events.)

-Planned improvements for this category are shown in the table on the following page and include a total of \$24 million within the five-year period.
-Notable projects include the upgrades to the WTP electrical distribution system (272-52), clearwell rehabilitation (272-55), and flash mix basin improvements (272-35).
+Planned improvements for this category are shown in the table on the following page and include a total of approximately \$68 million within the five-year period.
+Notable projects include clearwell rehabilitation (272-55), SCADA system upgrades (272-49), and the addition of PFAS treatment (272-63).